Table of Contents

 3. Leica Zeno 20 – Best GIS Collector ($4,484.00)

-It’s one of the best investments for GIS field personnel as it simplifies data collection by using cutting-edge technologies.
+It’s one of the best investments for GIS field personnel as it simplifies data collection using cutting-edge technologies.
 Most importantly, this GIS data collector has overcome the biggest GIS challenges around data reliability and accurate device positioning in impossible areas.

 - Offers excellent accuracy thanks to the professional-grade GNSS coordination